 Under Israeli Companies law, we are required to hold an annual general meeting of our shareholders once every calendar year (an "annual meeting") and no later than 15 months after the date of the previous annual general meeting.
-All meetings other than the annual general meeting of shareholders are referred to in our Restated Articles as special meetings ("special meetings," and, together with the annual meeting, "general meetings").
+All meetings other than the annual general meeting of shareholders are referred to in our Restated Articles as special meetings," and, together with the annual meeting, "general meetings").

-In addition, the Israeli Companies Law provides that the board of directors is required to convene a special meeting upon the written request of (i) any two or more of our directors or one-quarter or more of the members of our board of directors or (ii) one or more shareholders holding, in the aggregate, either (a) 5% or more of our issued and outstanding shares and 1% or more of our outstanding voting power or (b) 5% or more of our outstanding voting power.
+In addition, the Israeli Companies Law provides that the board of directors is required to convene a special meeting upon the written request of (i) any two or more of our directors or one-quarter or more of the members of our board of directors or (ii) one or more shareholders holding, in the aggregate, either (a) 10% or more of our issued and outstanding shares and 1% or more of our outstanding voting power or (b) 10% or more of our outstanding voting power.

-Subject to the provisions of the Israeli Companies Law and regulations promulgated thereunder, shareholders entitled to participate and vote at general meetings are the shareholders of record on a date to be decided by the board of directors, which may generally be between four and forty days prior to the date of the meeting.
+Subject to the provisions of the Israeli Companies Law and regulations promulgated thereunder, shareholders entitled to participate and vote at general meetings are the shareholders of record on a date to be decided by the board of directors, which may generally be between four and sixty days prior to the date of the meeting, pursuant to recently amended regulations governing relief to Israeli public companies traded abroad.

 Furthermore, the Israeli Companies Law requires that resolutions regarding the following matters must be passed at a general meeting of shareholders:

-- amendments to the articles of association; - appointment or termination of auditors; - appointment of external directors (to the extent required); - approval of certain related party transactions as required by law; - increases or reductions of authorized share capital; - a merger; and - resolutions required for the management of the company, in which at such time the board of directors is unable to resolve or perform its duties.
+- amendments to the articles of association; - appointment or termination of auditors; - appointment of external directors (to the extent required); - approval of certain related party transactions as required by law; - increases or reductions of authorized share capital and the creation of preferred shares. - a merger; and - resolutions required for the management of the company, in which at such time the board of directors is unable to resolve or perform its duties.

 The Israeli Companies Law and regulations promulgated thereunder require that a notice of any annual general meeting or special meeting be provided to shareholders at least 21 days prior to the meeting and if the agenda of the meeting includes the appointment or removal of directors, the approval of transactions with Office Holders or interested or related parties, an approval of a merger, approval of compensation policy or approval of compromise or settlement between the company to its creditors or shareholders, notice must be provided at least 35 days prior to the meeting.
-Under the Israeli Companies Law and our Restated Articles, shareholders are permitted to take action by way of written consent in lieu of a meeting.
+Under the Israeli Companies Law and our Restated Articles, shareholders are permitted act by way of written consent in lieu of a meeting.